Analyzing Disparity and Temporal Progression of Internet Quality through Crowdsourced Measurements with Bias-Correction: Other cities and devices types

 \subsection{Regional sampling bias detection and correction}

-Here we provide additional numerical results of the regional sampling bias in two other cities, referred as City C and City D. We also examine whether the regional sampling bias affects the estimation of internet speed and its association with regional demographic profiles, as discussed in Section~\ref{sec:bias-detection}.
+Here we provide additional numerical results of the regional sampling bias in two other cities, referred to as City C and City D. We also examine whether the regional sampling bias affects the estimation of internet speed and its association with regional demographic profiles, as discussed in Section~\ref{sec:bias-detection}.
 We compare the cumulative distribution of sample sizes with population in Fig.~\ref{appendix-fig-pop-sam} for City C and D, and the difference seems to be more noticeable for City C.

-This deviance is statistically evaluated by chi-squared homogeneity test as shown in Table~\ref{appendix-tab:chi-test}.
-For each device type in either City C and D, we find that the proportion of sample sizes are significantly different from the proportion of the population.
-We further compare cumulative distribution functions of internet speed in Fig.~\ref{appendix-fig-cdf-compare} based on three different empirical CDFs introduced in Section~\ref{subsec:cdf}.
-Both re-weighing and re-sampling methods do not show remarkable difference from empirical CDF with regional sampling bias, which is consistent with the findings for City A and City B.
+This deviance is statistically evaluated by the chi-squared homogeneity test as shown in Table~\ref{appendix-tab:chi-test}.
+For each device type in either City C or D, we find that the proportion of sample sizes is significantly different from the proportion of the population.
+We further compare the cumulative distribution functions of internet speed in Fig.~\ref{appendix-fig-cdf-compare} based on three different empirical CDFs introduced in Section~\ref{subsec:cdf}.
+Neither re-weighing and re-sampling methods show a notable difference from the empirical CDF with regional sampling bias, which is consistent with the findings for City A and B.

 The demographic disparity between the over- and under-sampled census block groups of City C and City D for iOS devices is visualized in Fig.~\ref{appendix-fig-boxplot}.
-We find that in both City C and D that the over-sampled regions tend to have higher income, greater age, a larger proportion of population with bachelor's degree of higher, a greater percentage of households with internet subscription plans, higher representation of white and Asian residents; and lower representation of black and Hispanic residents.
-The differences by demographic profiles between over-sampled and under-sampled regions across all 4 cities generally agree with each other.
+We find that in both City C and D that the over-sampled regions tend to have higher income, greater age, a larger proportion of population with a bachelor's degree or higher, a greater percentage of households with internet subscription plans, higher representation of white and Asian residents; and lower representation of black and Hispanic residents.
+The differences by demographic profiles between over-sampled and under-sampled regions across all four cities generally agree with each other.

-The comparison of android devices for four cities are given in Fig.~\ref{appendix-fig-boxplot-android} and Fig. \ref{appendix-fig-boxplot-android-CD}.
-We find that the over-sampled census block groups tend to have similar demographic characteristics with the ones from the iOS devices for each city.
-The difference of demographic profiles between over-sampled regions and under-sampled regions from the android devices seems to be smaller than the ones from the iOS devices.
+The comparison of Android devices for City C and D is given in Fig.~\ref{appendix-fig-boxplot-android-CD}.
+We find that the over-sampled census block groups tend to have similar demographic characteristics to those of the iOS devices for each city.
+The difference of demographic profiles between over-sampled regions and under-sampled regions for the Android devices tends to be smaller than those of the iOS devices.